Accounting & Tax for Fitness Studios and Personal Trainers

 - Initial fitness certifications (first NASM-CPT, first ACE) generally not deductible as they meet minimum educational requirements; renewal and advanced certifications (CrossFit L2-L4, NASM-PES) are deductible

-- Music licensing fees (ASCAP ~$300/year, BMI ~$365/year) required for commercial use are deductible; consumer streaming subscriptions are not licensed for commercial use and create liability exposure
+- Music licensing fees (ASCAP ~$300/year, BMI ~$365/year, SESAC) required for commercial use are deductible under IRC Section 162(a) as royalties (not entertainment under Section 274); consumer streaming subscriptions (Spotify, Apple Music) are NOT licensed for commercial use and create liability exposure

 What Monaco CPA Provides